Sunday 17 December 2017

 And he was gay.

 This story veers between the bleakness of his childhood surroundings and the camp fabulosity of his later life living with an assortment of men including drag queen Biddie.
 The characters are unbelievably brilliant and the descriptions original and exact.
 This is the observational comedy of an accomplished stand up comedian (he is a window display designed).
-It reads like Gerald Durrell's Our Family and Other Animals on speed.
+It reads like Gerald Durrell's My Family and Other Animals on speed.

 There are some haunting moments: